spetrescu/logchimera/README.md

 # logchimera

-Generate and evaluate log parsing on heterogeneous industry-like data from publicly available logs.
+ `logchimera` was born out of a research innitiative ([Log Parsing Evaluation in the Era of Modern Software Systems](https://arxiv.org/abs/2308.09003)), as a consequence of a general lack of access to heterogeneous log data typically found in industry.
+With `logchimera` you can generate and evaluate log parsing on heterogeneous industry-like data from publicly available logs.
+The name of the tool is inspired by the mythological creature _chimera_, which symbolizes a fusion or combination of different elements; and in this case, it reflects heterogeneity by enabling bringing together diverse formats from various logs to resemble industry-like contexts.

 <div align="left">
   <p>